01494 562 813

 If a child is coming by bus in the morning, we expect parents to have informed us; if the child is absent for registration, the school office will contact the parents of these children first.

 We would expect children using the bus to have a mobile phone with them; this is to be handed in on arrival at school and will be kept in a locked cupboard in the school office, during the day.
+A mobile phone agreement form must be completed and approved by Miss Gwynn in advance.

 If a child is ill parents should contact the school office by phone or email, as soon as possible, informing the school of the reason for their child’s absence.
+If your child has had sickness or diarrhea then they must remain off school for 48 hours from the last bout of illness.

 If the school is not informed as to the reason for a child being absent, parents will be called during the morning.